 git push --tags

-is slightly broken, in that it pushes all tags.
-Some tags might be intended as private development state.
+This is slightly broken, in that it pushes all tags.
+Some tags might be intended as my private local development state.
 Some of them might be unreachable in the origin repo.

 To fix this, git push introduced:

 - Only pushing annotated tags (hence, lightweight tags can be used as local, private state)

 - Only pushing tags that are on an ancestor of the commit being pushed.
 Hence no unreachable tags are created on the origin.